-Fro us strategy in today’s business world is not just a strategic plan created at the beginning of a fiscal year and the new initiatives the plan outlines.
+For us strategy in today’s business world is not just a strategic plan created at the beginning of a fiscal year and the new initiatives the plan outlines.
 These are necessary but not sufficient.
 Competitive strategy in our view is the continuous decision making over a year or five years (or whatever time frame makes sense) of what your firm should be doing to win against rivals and secure longer term competitive advantage and wealth creation.
 Thus the phrase should be “competitive strategy making” to put it in a verb form, not a static noun form.
 In addition, for us competitive strategy making is decisions that need to be in almost continuous dynamic alignment with your various external “environments”.
 These environments include your industry, the general domestic economy, trends in international issues, issues and changes brought on by domestic national and state governments and of course changes in your customers’ priorities and needs.

-These resource and capabilities can take ten or fifteen years to fine tune for a winning formula.
+These resource and capabilities can take ten or even fifteen years to fine tune for a winning formula.
 Without sounding self-serving, this is where an outside resource can help greatly.
 Many times in incumbent established firms things have gotten so very much status quo that the team has trouble architecting and developing new needed, winning resources and capabilities sets.
-These aspects are almost always seem to be “counter-culture”.
+These aspects are almost always seen to be “counter-culture”.
 Many others have expressed this view over the years so we are not claiming it is original to us.
 But I was one of the first to comment on this reality in my 2001 article and 2004 book of the same title The New Science of Strategy Execution: How Established Firms Become Fast, Sleek Wealth Creators.

 I could go on but hopefully I have convinced you we have something worth talking about with you.
 As I mention several places in this website, we would be glad to schedule a no-cost to you several hour conversation to see if we can add value for you and help you with your strategic management accountabilities.